jonathanhecl/goini/README.md

-# inifile
+# go-inifile
+## INI File manager package on Golang

 [![forthebadge](https://forthebadge.com/images/badges/made-with-go.svg)](https://forthebadge.com)

-Easy INI File manager for Golang
+With this package you can create or read INI files, preserving comments and types, very quick & easy.

 > coverage: 82.6% of statements
 >